 - 1. Connect the power cables to the +12V and COM terminals.
 The controller may be powered directly from the control panel or from a power supply with current limitation up to 3 A. - 2.
-Replace the cover and then lock it with the screws. - 3.
+Replace the cover. - 3.
 Turn the power on.
-The LED indicator should come on. - i If the controller works as expander of wireless devices for SATEL alarm control panels, run the identification function in the control panel (see the control panel installer manual).
+The LED indicator should come on.

+If the controller works as expander of wireless devices for SATEL alarm control panels, run the identification function in the control panel (see the control panel installer manual).
 The controller will be identified as ACU-100.